Dependent measures in independent theories: Dependence and

 At the end paper let us ask the following questions: \begin{Question} (i) Is the product of two global $ddfs$ measures $ddfs$?

 (ii) Is every $dfs$ measure dependent?
 If so, by Theorem~\ref{commute}, the answer to Question~5.10 of \cite{CGH} is positive (i.e., any two $dfs$ global measures commute.)
-As the product of two $dfs$ measures is $dfs$, a positive answer to (ii) also automatically gives a positive answer to (i). \end{Question} Although we strongly believe that the answer to (i) is negative.
+As the product of two $dfs$ measures is $dfs$, a positive answer to (ii) also automatically gives a positive answer to (i). \end{Question} We strongly believe that the answer to (i) is negative.
 Indeed, suppose that $f:S_\phi({\cal U})\times S_{\phi^*}({\cal U})\to [0,1]$ is a function and for all $p\in S_\phi({\cal U})$ and $q\in S_{\phi^*}({\cal U})$, $x$-sections $f_p:S_{\phi^*}({\cal U})\to[0,1]$ and $y$-sections $f^q:S_{\phi}({\cal U})\to[0,1]$ are measurable.
 There is no guarantee that $f$ will be measurable.
-A similar idea may lead to the rejection of a claim in the initial version of \cite{CGH} that $fim$ measures are closed under Morley product, i.e. the products of $fim$ measures are $fim$.
-On the other hand, it is easy to verify that, assuming every formula is uniformly $NIP$ in a good extension of a model $M$ (cf. Theorem~\ref{fim=dfs+NIP}), the product of two $fim$ (over $M$) measures is $fim$.\footnote{This is a consequence of Theorem~\ref{fim=dfs+NIP} and the fact that the products of $dfs$ measures are $dfs$.} Finally, we believe that the answer to Question~5.10 of \cite{CGH} is negative, however, we should wait for such counterexamples in future work.
+A similar idea may lead to the rejection of a claim in the initial version of \cite{CGH} that $fim$ measures are closed under Morley product, i.e. the products of $fim$ measures are $fim$.\footnote{We clarify that the published version of \cite{CGH} does not claim that the product of $fim$ measures is $fim$. } Finally, we believe that the answer to Question~5.10 of \cite{CGH} is negative, however, we should wait for such counterexamples in future work.
 In $NIP$ theories, the answer to these questions is clearly positive.
 So we can make the questions more accurate. \begin{Question} (i) In which theories is the product of two global $ddfs$ measures $ddfs$? (ii) In which theories is every $dfs$ measure dependent? \end{Question}